 Using a hair mask for dry scalp is going to have so many benefits since it’s a type of deep conditioning treatment.
 They are great at hydrating and moisturizing the hair and scalp, which can be a main concern with dry scalp and hair.
 Hair masks also provide a ton of nourishment directly to the hair causing overall healthier and stronger hair.
 They also can bring such relief by soothing and calming the irritated, itchy scalp.

-Jojoba oil is one of my favorite carriers oil to use when making homemade products since it’s so perfect for moisturizing the skin and hair.
-It’s full of essential vitamins and mineral including vitamins E and B that the hair and scalp need.
-Jojoba oil not only moisturizes, it also can reduce flakes, dryness and itchy scalp.
+Jojoba oil is one of my favorite carrier oils to use when making homemade products since it’s so perfect for moisturizing the skin and hair.
+It’s full of essential vitamins and minerals including vitamins E and B that the hair and scalp need.
+Jojoba oil not only moisturizes, but it also can reduce flakes, dryness, and itchy scalp.

 My DIY Face Serum for glowing skin is my favorite skincare recipe that also uses jojoba oil, which is a good oil for every skin type!
 Check out the recipe for the complete face serum guide exactly for your specific skin type!

 Coconut oil is a natural hair moisturizer that provides more intense moisturizing.
-It acts to bring the hair mask together, since the jojoba oil is a medium weight oil while coconut is a heavy oil.
-Combining the coconut oil with the jojoba oil works so well together to soothe dry scalp.
-I always recommend using a high quality, organic coconut oil, that can be slightly melted down to mix in with the other ingredients.
+It acts to bring the hair mask together since jojoba oil is a medium-weight oil while coconut is a heavy oil.
+Combining the coconut oil with the jojoba oil works so well to soothe a dry scalp.
+I always recommend using a high-quality, organic coconut oil, that can be slightly melted down to mix in with the other ingredients.

-Looking for hair mask oil substitute?
-You can also use sweet almond oil, argan oil, olive oil, avocado oil or castor oil in your hair mask recipe.
+Looking for a hair mask oil substitute?
+You can also use sweet almond oil, argan oil, olive oil, avocado oil, or castor oil in your hair mask recipe.

 essential oils for dry scalp

-Ylang Ylang essential oil is great for dry scalps, since it can help stimulate the oil production.
+Ylang Ylang essential oil is great for dry scalps since it can help stimulate oil production.
 It may also help with hair breakage and texture, as the lack of natural oils may have left the hair dry and brittle.